Peter A. Selfridge

-Peter A. Selfridge (born 1971) is a U.S. public servant who served as the United States Chief of Protocol from 2014 to 2017.
-In this role he served as the link between the White House and foreign ambassadors and visiting dignitaries.
+Peter A. Selfridge (born 1971) is a former U.S. public servant who served as the United States Chief of Protocol from 2014 to 2017.
+In this role, he served as the link between the White House and foreign ambassadors and visiting dignitaries.
 In addition, his office managed Blair House, the official guesthouse of the President of the United States.

 Early life and education

 Raised in Minnesota, the 1989 Minnetonka High School grad went on to receive a B.A. from the University of Iowa and a Master of Public Policy from Johns Hopkins University.
 He is of German, Irish, and Scottish heritage.